Skip to main content

 We do this by calling the Return cart items. endpoint.
 This endpoint automatically changes the session state from closed to partially returned, and we can expect rollback effects to be triggered.

-Let's imagine that our customer purchased 1 pair of shoes and 2 units of the same shirt.
 The customer session is closed because the checkout step is complete, and it contains the following cart items:

 Cart items in the customer session